drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 And of course, no warranty or guarantee is given whatsoever.
 We did our best.

-### Contents of this repo
-This repository at present contains the preliminary gerbers, schematic and BOM, plus preliminary firmware and python code and selected SPICE files.
-We plan at least one update for the firmware and we plan to add KiCAD files.
-The README (this file) provides results of testing and some explanation of how things work.

 If you have questions, please feel free to contact me.
+And of course, don't forget to click the "Sponsor" button.

 ***
 ## Getting it all up and running